 To enhance the experience for accredited media, media accreditation is strictly limited to 1,000 personnel.
 Priority is given to VRC media partners, outlets with high circulation/reach, timely applications and outlets that can demonstrate past coverage of the Melbourne Cup Carnival or other VRC events.

-Media outlets and their representatives may be required to substantiate applications with the MAU.
+Media outlets and their representatives may be required to substantiate applications to the MAU.
 The team will contact you if there are any concerns with your application.

 Melbourne Cup Carnival media guide